pierrenoel/POO-Briefing/01.Introduction/readme.md

 ## Now it is your turn
 So, you will create during the briefing a project called "the perfect Billing", this "project" is like a common thread.

-For this very first step, write on a paper, what is a billing (attributes) and their functionalities.
+For this very first step, write on a paper, what is a billing (attributes) and their functionalities (methods).